microsoft/DynamicTelemetry/docs/docs/Architecture.Probes.Overview.document.md

 environment where unnecessary data collection can lead to performance degradation.

-When a probe is disabled, it remains dormant within the system, not contributing any data or consuming any resources.
+When a probe is disabled, it remains dormant within the system, minimally contributing to resource usage.
 However, the true power of probes comes to light when they are enabled.
 With DynamicTelemetry, users can dynamically enable a probe when they need to extract specific information from the system.
 This process is quick and efficient, allowing users to gather valuable data on-demand